debasishnayak12/debasishnayak12/README.md

 ## 🚀 About Me
 I am a versatile software engineer with a passion for **automating the web** and **extracting insights from data**.
 My expertise bridges the gap between robust backend infrastructure and complex data modeling.

-* 🛠️ Currently building: [Project Name or "Scalable Scraping Engines"]
+* 🛠️ Currently building: "Backend development" & "Scalable Scraping Engines".
-* 🧪 Researching: [AI/ML Topic or "Advanced Data Architectures"]
+* 🧪 Researching: AI/ML Topic and "Advanced Data Architectures".
 * 💬 Ask me about: **Python, Node.js, Web Scraping, and Data Engineering**

 ---